SohanVaigankar/weekday/README.md

    npm install && npm run dev
    ```

+5. follow the instructions on terminal, by default your application shall be running on [http://localhost:5173](http://localhost:5173)

 ### Note:

 - Due to lack of employee count data in api response, employee count filter was not implemented.
 Rest everything is implemented